America's Best Beach Bars to Kick Back and Relax

 Location: Malibu, California

-When Moonshadows opened over 40 years ago, its main clientele was Malibu hippies looking for a chill vibe and the sound of waves.
+When Moonshadows opened over 40 years ago, its main clientele were Malibu hippies looking for a chill vibe and the sound of waves.
 But, today, the only hippie thing left about the bar is its name.

 Setting the standard for chicness and understated luxury, Moonshadows is favored by Hollywood darlings wanting to dine by the shore.
 Hanging over the Pacific, the outdoor patio is a prime spot to see the ocean crashing against cliffs with full force.
-The sound of the surf is lulling and relaxing, the food is up to LA's strict standards, and the drinks are probably more than you've ever paid before.
+The sound of the surf is lulling and relaxing, the food is up to LA's strict standards, and the drinks probably cost more than you've ever paid before.
 For regular people, this is a great spot for a special day in Malibu.